r-owen/dtx_to_wif_converter/docs/index.md

 Conversion is done using a [terminal](#terminal-applications).
 If you are not comfortable using a terminal, this may not be the right package for you.

-This package can also read .wif, .dtx, and .wpo files into an in-memory class, which is the same for all supported file formats.
+This package can also be used by weaving-related software to [read supported weaving pattern files](#reading-files-into-memory).

 ## Converting Files